Ascoding2022/cs50/README.md

-# Here you can see my CS50 Finance files.
+# Here you can see my CS50X files.